Matt-Mf/Mio-Sito/content/blog/post_7.md

 Then there is this strange domain named interforest dot org that seems to be abandoned and for sale.
 Who knows what will have been used for by Mozilla.
 A lot of results from Google refer to something about old versions of Windows Server.
 Probably it was a testing purpose domain.
-Who know...
+Who knows...

 ![image](/img/fox2.png)